JGrubb/ignoredbydinosaurs.com/_posts/2010-12-24-albums-of-the-year.md

 I first heard about this album on the NPR show "Sound Opinions".
 I don't have much regard for music journalists in general (I don't mean you Tyler), but these guys have a really great show.
 This record was featured on their show sometime over the summer and I liked what I heard, so I bought it.
 It got it's hooks in immediately.
 The first half of the album was the part that's immediately catchy on first listen, so I put it on repeat and rarely made it to the back nine.

 The back half is where I spend much of my time lately.
-This whole album is fantastic from front to back, maybe the best hip hip record for me since Kanye's Graduation.
+This whole album is fantastic from front to back, maybe the best hip hop record for me since Kanye's Graduation.
 The beats are awesome, the lyrics are hilarious, dirty, intelligible.

 [Hustle Blood](http://www.youtube.com/watch?v=Bs9mYwK0fF0 "YouTube - Big Boi - 09 Hustle Blood - Sir Lucious Left Foot").
 I had no idea that was Jamie Foxx on there singing the other part...